 The Shoerealism exhibition opened just before corona measures were tightened up again in Belgium.
 Chances are that because of that, you may not have been able to take a look.
 Therefore, this feel-good expo, together with expo The Residents, has been extended until October 10, 2021.

 Japanese artist Simsa Cho (1962), based in Amsterdam, graduated from the Gerrit Rietveld Academy in the Netherlands in 1989.
 Cho’s artistic experience results in performances and installations where glass artworks with a spiritual character are used as a meditative tool.
 The relationship between “the body” and “her energy” also translates into autonomous and particularly imaginative objects.

 This is how Shoerealism came into being during his student days.
 Over the course of his 30 year career, it has become a recurring theme that expresses Cho’s boundless fascination for shoes.
-GlazenHuis is the first museum to present a retrospective: more than thirty objects from private and museum collections, including three from the city of Lommel’s urban glass art collection, showcase the wonderful world of glass shoes.
+GlazenHuis is the first museum to present a retrospective: more than forty objects from private and museum collections, including three from the city of Lommel’s urban glass art collection, showcase the wonderful world of glass shoes.

 Especially for this occasion Simsa Cho has created a new shoe design in a limited edition of only 10 pieces.
 It is for sale in the Glasshop.